jcgl17/wnl/README.md

 Frequently, you run `terraform apply -auto-approve`.
 Sometimes, you also run a diagnostic like `curl https://dev.example.com/api/healthz -ik`.

-With wnl, you'd use your Desktop Environment to set up shortcuts for a couple different slots:
+With wnl, you'd use your desktop environment to set up shortcuts for a couple different slots:

 | Shortcut      | Command                | Description                                             |
 | ------------- | ---------------------- | ------------------------------------------------------- |